department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/preferred-facility/design-specs.md

 This section of profile allows users to review and edit the list of facilities where they currently receive care.

-## When/where to show the notification preferences section
+## When/where to show the health facilities section

-**Show**

-- We will always show this section.
+- We will show this section to users who have VA health care.
 - Should appear in profile nav immediately after direct deposit (as shown in [desktop mock-ups](https://preview.uxpin.com/2c99ba26116e28b032d83eb4f636b448c9bde2b2#/pages/138006241/simulate/sitemap?mode=i))

 ## Design